PGMDev/Events/README.md

 # Ingame

 Plugin to used to manage competitive matches on bolt.rip.
 Upon joining or cycling, all players on the match's registered teams will be forced onto their respective teams.
 Ingame also manages cycling & starting matches as well as readying teams.
-Maps played in a match can be customised using a pool file.
+Maps played in a match can be customised using a format file.
 Customisable vetos are also supported.

 ## Setup

 * For an offline tournament, make sure `api.enabled` is set to `false` in `config.yml`.
 * Put each team that is playing in its own yml file in `plugins/Ingame/teams`.
-* Put each pool in its own file in `plugins/Ingame/pools`.
+* Put each format in its own file in `plugins/Ingame/format`.

 ### Sample Team file